gazpachu/joanmira/pages/work/2018-12-22---sliding-puzzle/index.md

 <a class="btn github" role="button" href="https://github.com/gazpachu/sliding-puzzle" target="_blank">Source code</a>
 </p>

-Sliding puzzle is a small experiment with React and Redux to create a puzzle game.
-It was built using the [create react app](https://github.com/facebook/create-react-app) in just a couple of days.
+The sliding puzzle is a small experiment with React and Redux to recreate the classic puzzle game where the aim is to move the pieces until revealing the complete image.
+I built it using the [create react app](https://github.com/facebook/create-react-app) in just a couple of days.

 ![](/work/sliding-puzzle/images/1.png)